 The app is part of our contact tracing operation.
 Contact tracing is vital to slowing the spread of the virus.
 The more people that download and use the app, the more it will help contact tracing.

 Using the app, along with following the public health advice on this page, can help us all stay safe when we meet up, socialise, work or travel.

 Apart from the people you live with, try and limit the number of people you meet and the time you spend with them.

 Having any number of visitors to your home or visiting others increases your risk of coronavirus.
 This is why proper hand washing, respiratory hygiene and social distancing are more important than ever.

 If you have visitors, limit them to a maximum of 10 people at one time from no more than 4 other households.
 But this is only as long as you can all keep 2 metres apart.

 You should not visit someone else if you:

-Always check with people before you visit them to make sure they are symptom-free and feeling well.
+Check with people before you visit them to make sure they are symptom-free and feeling well.

-Always wear a face covering when visiting people aged 70 or over, or other medically vulnerable people.
+Wear a face covering when visiting people aged 70 or over, or other medically vulnerable people.